Macquarie says Foster's should accept SABMiller bid

-LONDON Australian brewer Foster's Group FGL.AX should accept SABMiller's SAB.L hostile A$9.5 billion ($10.1 billion) bid, broker Macquarie said Thursday, adding the London-based company was already offering too much.
+LONDON Aug 18 Australian brewer Foster's Group should accept SABMiller's hostile A$9.5 billion ($10.1 billion) bid, broker Macquarie said on Thursday, adding the London-based company was already offering too much.

 Foster's has rejected both approaches.